kashewknutt/SemVIWork/CryptographyAndSystemSecurity/writtteup.md

 ## Exp5
 #### Aim: Exploring wireless security tools like netspot, kismt and inssider (windows based), wep crack and crash-ng (linux based).
+Print lena hai
+SSID
+Every column in netspot is to be described.
+Type: GNAC